Homepage > Journal > The integration of Stripe payments in Django

 Competing directly and with great success with PayPal, Stripe is a tool that gains more and more market share.

-It's present in several dozen countries and also offers currency conversion services on very attractive terms.
+As we mentioned, it's present in several dozen countries and also offers currency conversion services on very attractive terms.

 Having headquarters in the United States for many organizations will provide a very convenient, fast, legal, and formally correct tool to quickly enter and operate in the US market as a full-fledged and legal entity.

-Thanks to its compact, bundled nature, a number of functionalities (we can find a full list of features here), and solutions available within Stripe Atlas, help reduce the cost of entering a new market.
+Thanks to its compact, bundled nature, a number of functionalities (we can find a full list of features here), and solutions available within Stripe Atlas help reduce the cost of entering a new market.

 A measure of the quality of the services, products, programs, and solutions offered by Stripe is its:

-• Integrated system within which various forms of payment processing are possible.
+- The integrated system within which various forms of payment processing are possible.

 Stripe's online payment types